Kentico/xperience-algolia/README.md

 }
 ```

-Here, the `GetFacetedAttributes()` method accepts the facets returned from Algolia, but also the current `IAlgoliaFacetFilter`.
+Here, the `UpdateFacets()` method accepts the facets returned from Algolia.
 Because the entire list of available facets depends on the Algolia response, and the facets in your filter are replaced with new ones, this method ensures that a facet that was used previously (e.g. "CoffeeIsDecaf:true") maintains it's enabled state when reloading the search interface.

 ### Displaying the facets